robocup-junior/rcj-soccersim/docs/docs/how_to_run_sim.md

 ## Preliminaries

 This guide makes a couple of assumptions:
-1. You use a UNIX-like environment (i.e. something like Linux or macOS)
+1. You use an UNIX-like environment (i.e. something like Linux or macOS)
 2. You have Webots installed and cloned the `rcj-soccer-sim` repository locally (check the [Getting Started](./getting_started.md) guide on how to do so)